AdekunleAdeniran/project_air_v1/web_static/README.md

-[4-index.html](./4-index.html) | HTML page that displays hbnb page with search button [5-index.html](./5-index.html) | HTML page that displays hbnh page with some properties [6-index.html](./6-index.html) | HTML page that displays hbnh page with some properties and its drop down list
+[4-index.html](./4-index.html) | HTML page that displays hbnb page with search button [5-index.html](./5-index.html) | HTML page that displays hbnh page with some properties [6-index.html](./6-index.html) | HTML page that displays hbnh page with some properties and its drop down list [7-index.html](./7-index.html) | HTML page that displays hbnh page with some properties and new places [8-index.html](./8-index.html) | HTML page that displays hbnh page with some properties and result of search
 ### Author
 * Adekunle Adeniran |  [Twitter](https://twitter.com/flourishcodes)